zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 ## Introduction

-This lab walks you through the steps to
+This lab walks you through the steps to:
 * Create an OML user
 * Access OML Notebooks
 * Create a Zeppelin Notebook